mrahbar/gostruct2openapi/README.md

 if err != nil {
     log.Fatal(err)
 }
-//TODO use specs varible, e.g. by writting it to a file
+//TODO use specs variable, e.g. by writting it to a file
 ```

 ### Example